 Is a Palestinian filmmaker and producer based in Paris.
 Raed has been working in independent cinema since 1997.
 He co-founded Dar Films, a production company based in Ramallah, producing and securing a wide international distribution for a number of award-winning documentaries.
 In 2008, he co-founded Les Films de Zayna, a Paris-based production company.
 His first feature documentary as a director, IMPROVISATION (2006) has screened in various international festivals and received the 2006 Art and Culture Award at the International Mediterranean Documentary Competition run by CMCA.
 FIX ME (2010), has premiered at the 2010 Sundance Film Festival and won several awards in international and Arab film festivals.
 It was commercially released in France in November 2010.
 GHOST HUNTING (2017) has premiered at the 2017 Berlin International Film Festival, winning the Best Documentary Award and an audience award.
 Raed supports the Nominees as a mentor for project development and as a pitching trainer.

-is a freelance script consultant who has advised on a number of projects that have gone on to win multiple awards from 2008 BAFTA winner BOY A to 2014 Teddy winner THE WAY HE LOOKS to this year’s Goyas triumph SUMMER 1993.
-As well as consulting for production companies and designing and running development initiatives with various organisations, Selina teaches screenwriting at the UK’s National Film and Television School and leads workshops on pitching at various film festivals worldwide.
-Prior to her career in film development, Selina travelled, taught English, and completed degrees in screenwriting, professional writing, and social anthropology.
+is a freelance script consultant who began her career at literary agency Curtis Brown working on theatre, film, and television projects including 2008 BAFTA winner BOY A. She has since gone on to advise on award-winning indies such as 2014 Teddy winner THE WAY HE LOOKS and last year’s Goyas triumph SUMMER 1993.
+As well as consulting for production companies and designing and running development initiatives such as Realness Screenwriters' Residence, Selina teaches screenwriting at the UK’s National Film and Television School and regularly mentors and leads workshops at film festivals, including Berlinale Talents Script Station, TIFF Writers’ Studio, Talents Sarajevo Pack&Pitch, and CTIFMF ADAPT.
+Prior to her career in the film industry, Selina travelled, taught English, and completed degrees in screenwriting, professional writing, and social anthropology.
 She has various interests, but is always keen to learn something new.